-An evening with the singer Dalia Schaechter at the Cologne Opera.
+An evening with the mezzo soprano Dalia Schaechter at the Cologne Opera.

-A thrilling and intensive jurney through many biografies, showing the cultural roots and real facts about emigration, search and integration.
+It was a thrilling and intense journey through many biographies, showing the cultural roots and real facts about emigration, search and integration.

-Dalia Schaechter, celebrated ensemble member of the Cologne Opera and awarded the title of “Kammersängerin” (chamber singer) from Cologne, has been working side by side with her artistic companions, the actor Bert Oberdorfer, the Gürzenich orchestra member Gerhard Dierig and the pianist Jan Weigelt, for eleven years now with the simplest and most original form of music: the folk song.
+Dalia Schaechter, celebrated ensemble member of the Cologne Opera who was awarded the title of “Kammersängerin” (chamber singer) by the City of Cologne, has been working side by side with her artistic companions, the actor Bert Oberdorfer, the Gürzenich violist Gerhard Dierig and the pianist Jan Weigelt, for eleven years now in the exploration of this the simplest and most primal form of music: the folk song.

 Performances: Juni 13, 21, 22, 2017, Staatenhaus, Kölner Oper

 Teaser and short sequences of FREMDE UNTER FREMDEN: